ToppHestmark/twitter-clone/README.md

 # Cloned twitter

-Comment section is working but when posting image the image url did not render, so one error there.
+Comment section is working and image post is not rendering for some reason.